Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 As a result of our strong performance for the third quarter, as well as the closing of the ACTIVE Network transaction, we are again updating our 2017 guidance.
 We now expect net revenue to range from $3.505 billion to $3.53 billion, reflecting growth of 23% to 24% over 2016.
 This includes an expected contribution from ACTIVE Network of approximately $40 million to $45 million for the fourth quarter.

 We continue to expect operating margin to expand by up to 120 basis points.
-It is worth noting that due to the seasonality of the ACTIVE Network business, we are forecasting this transaction to reduce the margin expansion we otherwise would have expected to achieve in North America in the fourth quarter.
+It is worth noting that, due to the seasonality of the ACTIVE Network business, we are forecasting this transaction to reduce the margin expansion we otherwise would have expected to achieve in North America in the fourth quarter.
 Nevertheless, our overall target for margin expansion in 2017 remains the same.

 We now expect adjusted earnings per share to range from $3.94 to $4.02, reflecting growth of 24% to 26% over 2016.
 As we mentioned last quarter, we expect ACTIVE Network's contribution to be immaterial to 2017 adjusted earnings per share.
 Lastly, we now expect our effective tax rate to approach 27% for the year.
 In light of the share issuance associated with the ACTIVE Network acquisition, we also now expect total weighted average shares outstanding for the fourth quarter and full year to be 160 million (14:56) and 156 million, respectively.